Riding the Trend or Protecting Profits | ADT Inc. (ADT)

 ADT’s Market Performance

-ADT stocks went up by 4.11% for the week, with a monthly drop of -3.46% and a quarterly performance of 21.08%, while its annual performance rate touched -3.11%.
-The volatility ratio for the week stands at 3.46% while the volatility levels for the past 30 days are set at 3.53% for ADT Inc. The simple moving average for the period of the last 20 days is 0.98% for ADT stocks with a simple moving average of 8.98% for the last 200 days.
+ADT stocks went down by -3.38% for the week, with a monthly drop of -2.44% and a quarterly performance of 16.93%, while its annual performance rate touched -6.21%.
+The volatility ratio for the week stands at 3.69% while the volatility levels for the past 30 days are set at 3.54% for ADT Inc. The simple moving average for the period of the last 20 days is 0.31% for ADT stocks with a simple moving average of 7.86% for the last 200 days.

 Analysts’ Opinion of ADT